'Food is essential for every human on the planet if they are to maintain a

 Food and Nutrition:

 We investigate the relationships between food and nutrition by focusing on the impacts of food quality and quantity on the health and wellbeing of humans and animals.
 This is addressed from the molecular to population level.
 A particular focus is in the societal aspects of food provision and availability, especially in the provision of balanced diets to vulnerable groups within the society.
+This area of work is supported by the superb nu-food facility

 At Newcastle, we work on the environmental impacts of food production, from land and sea.
 We address the supply of water for agriculture, and the impact of agriculture on surface and groundwater, the supply of fertilizer materials and the impact of excess nutrient runoff or loss on waters and the atmosphere.
 We investigate the relationships between food production and biodiversity, and assess global-scale interactions between food production and the Earth system.